Do you want to import photos from iPhone to Windows 10 or Windows 8 PC? Check out these three methods to quickly transfer photos from iPhone to PC.

 If you own an iPhone/iPad and would like to transfer your photos from iPhone to your Windows 10/8.1 PC or tablet, you can do so with a few clicks or taps.

-The native Photos app in Windows 10 or Windows 8.1 not only lets you view pictures but also allows you import pictures from your smartphones and digital cameras.
+The native Photos app in Windows 10 or Windows 8.1 not only lets you view pictures but also allows you to import pictures from your smartphones and digital cameras.
 In this guide, we’re going to show you how to safely transfer photos from your iPhone to your Windows 10 or Windows 8.1 PC without the need of iTunes or any other third-party tools.

 Import photos from iPhone to Windows 10 PC